 Phew, living in Italy has been the biggest challenge we’ve ever had to face..EVER!
 It’s been so much fun and the best experience.
 We lived right next to the beach in a seaside town for two years and then moved to the countryside in the Tuscan hills of Siena for another two years.

 The Things I’ll Miss and Loved Whilst Living In Italy

-- Food – This had to be first, it’s pretty much the main reason we moved lol!
+- Food – This had to be on the list, it’s pretty much the main reason we moved lol!
 The quality of food is so much higher in the supermarkets, the tomatoes, peaches, everything is so much juicer and tastes incredible.
 Bell peppers and fennel bulbs are the size of my head and half the price of what they are back in Scotland.

 - Italian Ingredients – This one’s obvious but having Italian produce at my fingertips has been a luxury.
-The cheese sections are huge and filled with burrata, gorgonzola, pecorino, taleggio, scamorza, mozzarella…this could be an endless list.
-Also the cured meats, salami and PASTA sections are so varied and so amazing.
+The cheese sections are huge and filled with burrata, gorgonzola, pecorino, taleggio, scamorza, mozzarella…this could be an endless list and it’s totally different from what you get in UK supermarkets.
+Also the raw meats, cured meats and PASTA sections are so varied and so amazing.
 Let’s just say I’m stocking up on things I won’t get back home.

 - The Weather – Blue skies and hot summers.
 The weather is beautiful in Italy especially during the summer, something I definitely did not have back in Scotland.
 Suddenly we were able to make plans knowing the weather would be great.
 Going to the beach, BBQs and picnics are all normal things you can enjoy when the sun is shining and I will miss it!